 There’s no arguing about the convenience of walking a few feet from your airport gate to a rental car counter in the terminal, but that simplicity comes at a steep price.
 Airport rental car locations charge more than their off-site local branches because they often carry airport concession fees and other surcharges.
-You can save a significant chunk of change by taking a taxi or Uber ride to an in-town rental agency office instead.
+You can save money by taking a taxi or Uber to an in-town rental agency instead.

 Do Research and Book in Advance

 Last-minute booking is almost always more expensive than booking in advance.
 Car rental prices are like airline tickets: the closer the date you’re going to use them, the higher the price.
 This means you could potentially save hundreds of dollars on your rental by booking just a few weeks ahead.